Overview

 - A customized schedule of face-to-face meetings with carefully selected prospective candidates.

-- Information regarding each meeting, focused market research, and insights gained by CS specialists in the process of setting-up the GKS.
+- Information regarding each meeting, focused market research, and insights gained by CS specialists in setting up the GKS.

 CS Korea strongly recommends that: